5 April–21 May 2017

 Opening Event: 5 April, 6-8pm

-Exhibition Tours: Saturdays at 2pm
+Exhibition Tours: Saturdays in April

 To celebrate the newly secure future of FTHo and in collaboration with the Serpentine Galleries, the space will open from the 6th of April with a new exhibition.
 Living Sculpture acts as an introduction to FTHo and John Latham’s conception of Flat Time.
 A highlight of the exhibition is Latham’s large text and spray paint work ‘Twentieth Century Trajectory’.
 This work, which demonstrates the convergence of art and science, is on public view for the first time.
 Throughout the exhibition will be newly commissioned work by artists with a relationship to Latham and FTHo including Laure Prouvost, Giles Bailey with David Toop and Anna Barham.